MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-resource-manager-namespace-topic-with-rule.md

     ms.date="10/25/2016"
     ms.author="ShubhaVijayasarathy"/>

-# Create a Service Bus namespace with topic,subscription and rule using an Azure Resource Manager template
+# Create a Service Bus namespace with topic, subscription, and rule using an Azure Resource Manager template

-This article shows how to use an Azure Resource Manager template that creates a Service Bus namespace with a topic, subscription and, rule(filter).
+This article shows how to use an Azure Resource Manager template that creates a Service Bus namespace with a topic, subscription, and rule(filter).
 You learn how to define which resources are deployed and how to define parameters that are specified when the deployment is executed.
 You can use this template for your own deployments, or customize it to meet your requirements

 For more information about creating templates, see [Authoring Azure Resource Manager templates][].

 For more information on practice and patterns on Azure Resources naming conventions, see [Azure Resources Naming Conventions][].

-For the complete template, see the [Service Bus namespace with topic, subscription and, rule][] template.
+For the complete template, see the [Service Bus namespace with topic, subscription, and rule][] template.

 >[AZURE.NOTE] The following Azure Resource Manager templates are available for download and deployment.
 >